Charlottesville Historic Homes For Sale

 Cities like Williamsburg, Charlottesville, Richmond, and Staunton are veritable treasure troves of historic architecture, each offering a unique glimpse into different aspects of Virginia’s past.
 From the meticulously restored Colonial Williamsburg to the neoclassical grandeur of Jefferson’s Monticello, these locales provide inspiration and context for those interested in historic home ownership.

-Defining a Historic Home
+Defining an Albemarle VA Historic Home

 It’s important to note that not all old houses are considered historic.
 The National Park Service, along with state and local governments, carefully evaluates properties for historical significance.
 Generally, a home must be at least 50 years old and meet one or more specific criteria to be designated as historic: